 Miguel Angel Guerrero, a fourth generation Tijuanan, invented a style of cooking called Baja Med by combining Mediterranean, Asian and Mexican influences with the best local ingredients.
 At his nine-year-old restaurant in Tijuana’s Gastronomic Zone, Guerrero features several carpaccios that would shame most high-end L.A. restaurants.
 My favorite: silky beef tongue carpaccio topped with fried garlic, frizzled scallions/leeks and drizzles of sea urchin cream.

-Barbacoa Ermita - Pansita
+Barbacoa Ermita – Pancita

 Every weekend, Hidalgo native Victor Torres opens up his home’s covered patio so people can eat his barbacoa, an entire mutton slow-roasted for 8 hours in maguey leaves that leave the meat moist and aromatic.
-My favorite part of the experience was digging into the bowl of pansita, a chile-tossed mess of organ meats, include tender strips of stomach and a mixture of kidney, liver and who knows what else.
-The roasted mutton was great, but didn’t feature pansita’s distinctive organ funk.
+My favorite part of the experience was digging into the bowl of pancita, a chile-tossed mess of organ meats, include tender strips of stomach and a mixture of kidney, liver and who knows what else.
+The roasted mutton was great, but didn’t feature pancita’s distinctive organ funk.

 How do I get to Victor Hidalgo’s Home/Patio for that great sounding Barbacoa Ermita - Pansita.
 I’m already living ( and drooling) in San Diego!
 I will be eternally grateful for directions.
 Thanx, Mama Foodie